Position Summary:

 - Develops and maintains good working relationships with contract manufacturers.

-- Develops, collects appropriate metrics to measure CMO performance; leads CMO partnership teams.
+- Develops, collects appropriate internal and external metrics to measure CMO and Acadia’s performance.

 - With Quality Assurance, ensures CMOs remain current and compliant with all GMP related requirements, guidelines and procedures.